 - Supporting the forest departments of states and UTs in survey, mapping as well as inventory.

-- Creating the Reports on Inventory and Wood Consumption Studies, which give data on growing stock, status of regeneration, incidence of grazing, incidence of fire, etc. for specific forest and non-forest areas.
+- Creating the Reports on Inventory and Wood Consumption Studies, which give data on growing stock, status of regeneration, incidence of grazing, the incidence of fire, etc. for specific forest and non-forest areas.
 Such reports are frequently used by the state forest departments.

 Forest Survey of India – Major Activities